mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 We use `carray` to make a new data structure `pframe` with the following
 operations:

-*  Append Pandas DataFrame to collection, and partition it along the index on known block divisions `blockdivs`
+*  *Append* DataFrame to collection, and partition it along the index on known block divisions `blockdivs`
-*  Pull out the DataFrame corresponding to any particular partition
+*  *Extract* DataFrame corresponding to a particular partition

 Internally we invent two new data structures: